cobyj33/tmedia/doc/cli.md

   be altered at any time interactively in the actual media player with the 'f' key.

+- --hide-ctrl-info, --no-show-ctrl-info
+  - By default, tmedia will start with a screen which displays a detailed overview of the media player's state and key bindings to control the media player. --hide-ctrl-info will hide this information in favor for a simpler screen which only shows vital information to understanding media playback.

 - --refresh-rate [UINT]
   - Set the refresh rate of the terminal input and screen in frames per second.
   Defaults to 24 FPS.
 This shouldn't really ever have to be altered, but is